hackerESQ/laravel-settings/README.md

 This will save the new setting and cache it to minimize database queries.
 When you [get](#get-all-settings) settings, it will first try to retrieve the setting from the cache.

-For security reasons, this will first check to see if such a setting key exists in your "settings" table or in the cache.
+<b>For security reasons, this will first check to see if such a setting key exists in your "settings" table or in the cache.
 If a key does exist, it will set it.
-If the key does not exist, it will disregard the change.
+If the key does not exist, <i>it will disregard the change.</i> </b>

 If you want to force set a setting, you can pass true for the second parameter of the set method: